maheshsathe07/Argus-AI-powered-Traffic-Enforcement-Platform/README.md

-**AI-powered Traffic Enforcement Platform**
+# AI-powered Traffic Enforcement Platform

-**Project Description:**
+## Project Description

-The Traffic Police Assistant is an AI-powered system designed to assist traffic police in monitoring and managing traffic.
+A AI-powered Traffic Enforcement Platform is an AI-powered system designed to assist traffic police in monitoring and managing traffic.
 This system utilizes computer vision and deep learning techniques to detect vehicles, identify license plates, and extract license plate numbers from surveillance videos.
 The extracted data is then stored in a CSV file for further analysis and record-keeping.

-**Key Features:**
+## Key Features

 1. **Vehicle Detection using YOLOv8 Pretrained Model:**
    - The system employs the YOLOv8 pretrained model to detect vehicles in surveillance videos.